vhub-team/native-db/functions/0x1C9ADDA3244A1FBF.md

 # CUTSCENE::START_CUTSCENE_AT_COORDS

 ## Summary
-Starts a seamless cut scene at the given coords.
+Starts a seamless cut scene at the given coords

 ## Parameters
 * **FLOAT** posX